ZhihangXu/Scientific-computing-paper/README.md

 ## PAPERS

-The following is a list of recommaned paper in many fields such as MCMC and Variational Inference.
+The following is a list of recommended paper in many fields such as MCMC and Variational Inference.
-Please email Zhihang Xu （xuzhh@shanghaitech.edu.cn） if you would like to add a paper to this page.
+Please email Zhihang Xu （xuzhh@shanghaitech.edu.cn） if you would like to add papesr to this page.

 ### Topic 1: Markov Chain Monte Carlo sampler

-- [Generalizing Hamiltonian Monte Carlo with Neural Networks](https://arxiv.org/abs/1711.09268), Daniel Levy, Matthew D. Hoffman and Jascha Sohl-Dickstein, (last revised 2 Mar 2018).
+- [Generalizing Hamiltonian Monte Carlo with Neural Networks](https://arxiv.org/abs/1711.09268), *Daniel Levy, Matthew D. Hoffman and Jascha Sohl-Dickstein, *(last revised 2 Mar 2018).

 - [A-NICE-MC: Adversarial Training for MCMC](https://arxiv.org/abs/1706.07561),
 Jiaming Song, Shengjia Zhao and Stefano Ermon (last revised 14 Mar 2018).